fermi-ad/fe-drv-mooc-v474/README.md

 # Location

-Our development environment supports quite a few combinations of hardware and software platforms.
+Our development environment supports a few combinations of hardware and software platforms.
 Be sure to download from the appropriate area.

 | BSP    |VxWorks | File                                           |